By the end of this section, you will be able to:

 In addition, Netflix officials had anticipated the price increase would have little impact on attracting new customers.
 Netflix anticipated adding up to 1.29 million new subscribers in the third quarter of 2011.
 It is true this was slower growth than the firm had experienced—about 2 million per quarter.

 What missteps did the Netflix management make?
 In addition to misjudging the elasticity of demand, by failing to account for close substitutes, it seems they may have also misjudged customers’ preferences and tastes.
-Yet, as the population increases, the preference for streaming video may overtake physical DVD disks.
+However, the very substantial increase over time in the number of Netflix subscribers suggests that the preference for streaming video may well have overtaken the preference for physical DVD disks.
 Netflix, the source of numerous late night talk show laughs and jabs in 2011, may yet have the last laugh.